12 Explosive Restaurant Tax Deductions for Owners

 20% of net income.
 Doesn't that sound awesome?

-The Qualified Business Income Deduction allows you to take up to 20% of your qualified business income or QBI, plus 20% of qualified real estate investment trust (REIT).
+The Qualified Business Income Deduction allows you to take up to 20% of your qualified business income or QBI plus 20% of your qualified real estate investment trust (REIT).

-So, it can be a pretty hefty penny if you're able to show off some of your real estate investments.
-Smells good, doesn't it?
+So, it can be a pretty hefty penny if you can show off some of your real estate investments.
+It smells good, doesn't it?

 12) Deducting Operating Losses

-Deducting a net operating loss can be really complicated, so before I even step forward on this one, talk to your CPA if you have one.
+Deducting a net operating loss can be really complicated, so before I even proceed, talk to your CPA if you have one.

-It can be beneficial if you have more deductions than you actually have for taxable income.
+It can be beneficial if you have more deductions than you have for taxable income.

-And the best part?
-If you have a net operating loss one year, you can actually roll it into a different year to decrease tax burden.
+The best part?
+If you have a net operating loss for one year, you can roll it into a different year to decrease your tax burden.

 Conclusion

-Tax deductions can be a lot more simple to find when your books are together, and you're talking with someone regularly about your finances.
+Tax deductions can be much simpler when your books are together, and you're talking with someone regularly about your finances.

 So what are you waiting for?
-Outsource your bookkeeping or talk to your advisors to see how you can get started changing how profitable your restaurant can be for last year, and how much you can increase your bottom line in the future.
+Outsource your bookkeeping or talk to your advisors to see how you can get started changing how profitable your restaurant was last year and how much you can increase your bottom line in the future.

 remote-bookkeeping2w